grnet/djnro/docs/installation/install.md

 Now you should have a clean database with all the tables created.

+## Collecting static files

+**Starting with version 1.1.1 the following process for provisioning static files is introduced in order to align with the Django-recommended practice and remove unrelated files from DjNRO.**

+You need to run the following command in order to *collect* static files from DjNRO and all other sources to the folder the HTTP server (such as Apache) will serve them from.

+This folder by default is `static` but this can be changed by setting `STATIC_ROOT` in `local_settings.py`.
+This folder is expected to be served under `/static` by default, but this can also be configured by setting `STATIC_URL` in `local_settings.py`.
+If the defaults are overridden, the HTTP server configuration should be updated accordingly.

+	./manage.py collectstatic

+Please note the directory `static` must be created manually before running this command.

+This step will have to be repeated whenever an existing installation is updated; at such time you should run the command with the `--clear` parameter, but you should be careful not to remove any file you manually copied to the `static` folder.
+Please run the command with `--help` to see an explanation of all available options.

 ## Running the server
 We suggest using Apache and mod_wsgi.
 Below is an example configuration: